| What

 Plastisol

-is used by 95% of Pro T-Shirt printers because of it's higher
+is used by most Pro T-Shirt printers because of it's higher

 opacity